randydu/meson-subproject-catch2-ex/readme.md

 ## Callbacks

-We can define callback functions which is called when an unit test begins and ends which can be used to implement global or tag based fixtures.
+A callback function is called when an unit test starts or ends, it can be used to implement global or tag based unit test fixtures.

-In the following example, we define a global callback for the whole unit test instance:
+In the following example, we define a global test callback for the whole unit test instance:

 ```c++
 #include <catch_ex.h>